Why Just Two Exterior Styles?

 Tiny houses have captured the imagination of many by introducing low cost (often DIY) solutions to the housing market.
 Areas are usually well under the generally accepted ±500 sf definition.
 Structures under 200 sf, often called Micro Houses, are the most popular.
 Frequently mounted on wheels to evade building code restrictions almost all use workarounds to deal with planning/zoning and building codes.

 Our vision and offerings of livability in a small house begin with an area around 450 sf, conventionally constructed, complying with applicable codes in an approvable setting.
-Check out A105 Harding and A106 Hemlock.
-At 440 sf and 550 sf respectively, they are spacious despite their modest area, Kitchen layouts are not compromised by the small footprint.
+Check out our smaller designs which are spacious despite their modest area.
+Kitchen layouts are not compromised by the small footprint.

 Why No Sleeping Lofts?